 Polymers normally have a “Benchmark” Density that can provide a value of the surface gravity of a particular material.
-However, there are a number of factors that can affect surface gravity, such as absorption of solvent and crystallinity.
+However, there are a number of factors that can affect surface gravity, such as the absorption of solvent and crystallinity.
 The density can differ within portions of the same sample, such as thermal history, porosity, crystallinity, and changes in material composition.

 The surface gravity of a material can be determined using two main methods.

-Method A is used for testing solid plastic in the water, and the method is used in any other liquid other than water.
+Method A is used for testing solid plastic in water, and the method is used in any other liquid other than water.

 Method A is more common than the other and can be implemented with a rod, sheet, tube, and molded chunks of plastic materials not contrived by water.
 The same is weighted in air, first and then in distilled water at 23°C.

 Now the following formulas will be used to determine the surface gravity.